If you are wondering what are the most beautiful cities in Europe, surprisingly it is a more common question than you think.

 Did you know?
 Strasbourg is home to one of the most enchanting Christmas markets in Europe.

-Museum-lovers can spend your time checking out The Palais Rohan and Alsatian Museum.
+Museum-lovers can spend their time checking out The Palais Rohan and Alsatian Museum.
 Visit The Grande Île island home to many medieval remains.

 You shouldn’t miss indulging in the delicious Alsatian wine and cuisine.

 And if you have a few extra days, I’d highly recommend planning a trip to Colmar, one of the fairytale towns in France.